 But, if your body stores are full, there is also a „too much“ of it which can lead your body to hemochromatosis linked to liver damage, diabetes, and also discoloration of your skin.
 Too much of the essential mineral can not be excreted by your body – unlike other nutrients.
 That’s why you shouldn’t take iron supplements without seeing your doctor.

 There are 2 types of iron we can get from food: heme and non-heme.

-The recommended dietary allowance (RDA) for iron is 8mg/day for men, 18mg/day for women due to menstrual cycle and 30mg/day for pregnant women.
-Due to the ability to store iron in our liver and muscles, eating animal liver and flesh is rich in heme iron.
-Also black pudding made from blood is full of this essential mineral.
+The recommended dietary allowance (RDA) for iron is 8 mg/day for men, 18 mg/day for women due to the menstrual cycle, and 30 mg/day for pregnant women.
+Due to the ability to store it in our liver and muscles, eating animal liver and flesh is rich in heme iron.
+Also, a black pudding made from blood is full of this essential mineral.
 The darker the color of the meat, the higher the content of iron.

 But, there are also plant-based foods that contain substantial amounts of (non-heme) iron: dried beans and peas, legumes, nuts and seeds, dark molasses, and green leafy vegetables.

 Heme iron is better absorbed in the intestine into the body than non-heme.
 Besides, our body is able to adjust its absorption according to our iron status.
 So, people with a low status will absorb more and excrete less than those with a high level.
 Having a defect in this feedback system can cause hemochromatosis.
 Plus, the absorption of this essential mineral can be influenced by other food components just like a bumper.